ZKEraBitcoin/Era-Bitcoin-Mainnet-Miner-Windows/Era-Bitcoin-Mainnet-Miner-Windows v2.3.4/README.md

   - If omitted, it is set to my Alchemy account.
   - Replace the value with your web3api as you desire.

-3) Save and run '0xMineableTokenMiner.bat file' in this directory.
+3) Save and run 'aEraBitcoinMiner.bat file' in this directory.

 ### Notes